 For objective, there’s a right and wrong way of doing it.
 I’ve shown you the wrong.
 For references, writing that they’re available upon request is a waste of everyone’s time.
 Either add in their name and numbers or don’t write it at all.

-For bullshit skills and interests, keep in mind this: if it is not a fact, delete it.
+For wordy skills and interests, keep in mind this: if it is not a fact, delete it.
 Being a competitive golfer for 13 years is a fact; being a skilled communicator and team player isn’t.

 Choose 5 things to write into it (10 mins)